vrandall66/front-end-submissions-public/1811/mod-2/whateverly/barstock.md

 * [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
 There may be one to two minor bugs.
 There may be some unnecessary selectors or tags.
 Application adds organization for the whole stylesheet and within rules.

-* [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
+* [ x ] Proficient - Application is thoughtfully put together with comments to help guide organization.
 There may be some duplication (fewer than 5 instances) present.
 Comments are present to assist with organization of code.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
 There are zero instances where an instructor would recommend taking a different approach.

 Comments:

+* If you're going to have a CSS directory and an images directory, make sure your files are in the right place.
+There are a lot of images in the [/css](https://github.com/TomWilhoit/BarStock/tree/master/src/css) directory that should probably be moved out.

+* Rather than naming your color variables [by what color they are, like blue](https://github.com/TomWilhoit/BarStock/blob/master/src/css/App.scss#L4-L10) name them by what that color represents in your design.
+Is it a call-to-action color for buttons?
+Is it a bold-text-color?
+Is it a color for emphasized-text?
+The problem with naming your colors based on what color they actually are is that if you ever do a redesign and change your color scheme, you have to change all your variable names as well.
+Otherwise, nice usage of variables, though you'd want to pull them out into their own file like `variables.scss` so that they all live in one place and you only ever have to update them in that single file.

+* I'd cut back just slightly on the amount of nesting you're doing -- for example, I doubt this [login-quote](https://github.com/TomWilhoit/BarStock/blob/master/src/css/Login.scss#L29-L34) styling actually *needs* to be nested under the .Login selector.
+If you don't have any elements with a class of login-quote *outside* of the element with a class of Login, you shouldn't have to nest it in your Sass.
+Unecessary nesting causes the compiled css to be overly specific and more bloated than it should be.